In This Section

 In the AES world I am Chair of the Regions and Sections Committee.
 I work with the Vice Presidents of the various AES Regions to help establish and support AES Sections and to stimulate development and growth of the AES around the world.
 I also sit on the Board of Governors, Membership Committee, Nominations Committee, and the President's Advisory Group.

-I served on the executive of the Toronto Section and served in various positions from 1993 until 2006.
+I served on the executive of the Toronto Section in various positions from 1993 until 2006.
 We were the second AES section in the world to have a website (someone beat us out by a couple of months).
 Prior to that I got the McGill Section started when I was a student there . . . many years ago!

 Prior to Humber, I worked for 19 years at the Canadian Broadcasting Corporation.
 I spent 15 years as Recording Engineer/Producer for for CBC Records, mostly doing music editing and mastering but also some recording and producing.
 From 2006 - 2010 I was heavily involved in establishing CBC Radio 2's web presence.
 We set up a blog for the music service, got the shows posting, established Twitter accounts, posted concerts of all musical genres which the audience could stream, posted enhanced podcasts and lots more along with generally trying to keep the quality of audio on the service as good as it could be.
 Heady times.